 MFBF received the Navigator Award for exceeding state membership growth goals.
 Charting a course for membership growth, Navigator reflects a state achieving an accelerated pace and surpassing the established quota goal.
 MFBF was the second state in the nation to make AFBF membership quota.
 The state’s largest agricultural organization currently has 22,000 member families.

 In addition, MFBF received an Apex Award which is achieved when a state has donated 10 percent more to the American Farm Bureau Foundation than during the previous year.
 The donation total includes gifts from individual members, Silent Auction purchases and investments from state Farm Bureaus.

 “It’s very rewarding that Montana Farm Bureau won the Pinnacle Award along with all of our other awards.
 Having 35 of our members attending this convention makes receiving these awards today especially noteworthy,” noted MFBF President Hans McPherson.
 “We have an excellent group of volunteers at our county Farm Bureaus who have helped make our Farm Bureau membership grow and programs continually improve.
-I thank our members who put so much effort into making our state Farm Bureau successful and award-winning.”
+I thank everyone who puts so much effort into making our state Farm Bureau successful and award-winning.”

 Want more news on this topic?
 Montana Farm Bureau members may subscribe for a free email news service, featuring the farm and rural topics that interest them most!